kristjanjansen/twitter_to_markdown/README.md

 ## Twitter to Markdown

-Twitter to Jekyll-compatible Markdown files converter with @ and # autolinking and short URL resolving.
+Utilty to convert Twitter posts to (Jekyll)[http://jekyllrb.com]-compatible Markdown files. @ and # are auto-linked and short URLs are resolved to full URLs.

 ### Usage